gravwell/gravwell/utils/gwcli/CONTRIBUTING.md

 # Quick Tips

+- By default, gwcli logs to `$CONFIGDIR/gwcli/dev.log`.
+On Linux, this is likely `~/.config/gwcli/dev.log`.
+Strongly recommend `tail -f ~/.config/gwcli/dev.log` to see what the program is doing under the hood while you are working on it.

 - Actions' Update subroutines should **always** return a tea.Cmd when handing control back to Mother.

     - If you do not have anything to `tea.Println()` on completion, use a `.Blink` method